matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 The class defines the following methods:

-- [`queryVisitsByDimension()`](#queryvisitsbydimension) &mdash; Aggregates visit logs, optionally grouping by some dimension, and returns the aggregated data.
+- [`queryVisitsByDimension()`](#queryvisitsbydimension) &mdash; Executes and returns a query aggregating visit logs, optionally grouping by some dimension.
-- [`queryEcommerceItems()`](#queryecommerceitems) &mdash; Aggregates ecommerce item data (everything stored in the **log\_conversion\_item** table) and returns a DB statement that can be used to iterate over the aggregated data.
+- [`queryEcommerceItems()`](#queryecommerceitems) &mdash; Executes and returns a query aggregating ecommerce item data (everything stored in the **log\_conversion\_item** table)  and returns a DB statement that can be used to iterate over the result
-- [`queryActionsByDimension()`](#queryactionsbydimension) &mdash; Aggregates action data (everything in the log_action table) and returns a DB statement that can be used to iterate over the aggregated data.
+- [`queryActionsByDimension()`](#queryactionsbydimension) &mdash; Executes and returns a query aggregating action data (everything in the log_action table) and returns a DB statement that can be used to iterate over the result
-- [`getSelectsFromRangedColumn()`](#getselectsfromrangedcolumn) &mdash; Creates and returns an array of SQL SELECT expressions that will count the number of rows for which a specific column falls within specific ranges.
+- [`getSelectsFromRangedColumn()`](#getselectsfromrangedcolumn) &mdash; Creates and returns an array of SQL `SELECT` expressions that will each count how many rows have a column whose value is within a certain range.

 <a name="queryvisitsbydimension" id="queryvisitsbydimension"></a>
 <a name="queryVisitsByDimension" id="queryVisitsByDimension"></a>
 ### `queryVisitsByDimension()`

-Aggregates visit logs, optionally grouping by some dimension, and returns the aggregated data.
+Executes and returns a query aggregating visit logs, optionally grouping by some dimension.

+Returns
+a DB statement that can be used to iterate over the result

 **Result Set**